squint-cljs/squint/doc/ai/adr/0004-immutable-hamt-map.md

 hamt-map conj handles pvec entries.
 Subvec on pvec is O(n) conj, not a Subvec view type.

+### Persistent hash set

+`hash-set`, `set` (conversion), `hash-set?` in the same module: a wrapper over the persistent hash map (elements as keys mapping to themselves), like CLJS PersistentHashSet.
+Slots: ILookup (get returns the stored element), contains? slot without the IAssociative marker (sets are not associative), ICounted, ICollection, ISet (-disjoin, so core disj works), IEquiv, IHash (unordered, cached), IEmptyableCollection, IEncodeJS (array), IEditableCollection + transient handle (conj!/disj!), print hook (#{...}).
+Equality iterates the OTHER side and membership-tests on this side: our contains is value-based where js/Set .has is reference-based, so `(= (i/hash-set [1 2]) ...)` composite elements work.
+Core edit: `set?` recognizes the ISet marker.
+Set-only import: 17.9KB min / 6.0KB gzip (it carries the map).
+All three structures: 22.3KB / 7.2KB gzip. clojure.set (union/difference/...) still expects js/Set - convert at that boundary.

 ### Hashing lives in core.js

 Murmur3 like CLJS: string hash cache (8192 entries, reset on overflow),